laxa88/wyn-kha-lib/wyn_fb/README.md

 		https://developers.facebook.com/docs/ios

 2. Drag-and-drop the following files into your XCode project's "Frameworks" folder.
 Note: I tried using "Link Binary With Libraries" to add the frameworks, but it didn't work, hence I had to drag-and-drop.
+Make sure to check "Copy items if needed".

 		FBSDKCoreKit.Framework
 		FBSDKLoginKit.Framework